DOCS / CHANGELOG

 Crucible v0.13.3

-Current.
-The agent is at v0.13.3 on npm (@glassmkr/crucible) and at the registries ghcr.io/glassmkr/crucible and docker.io/glassmkr/crucible.
+The agent was at v0.13.3 as of this entry (superseded by v0.13.6, see 2026-05-29).
+On npm (@glassmkr/crucible) and at the registries ghcr.io/glassmkr/crucible and docker.io/glassmkr/crucible.
 MIT-licensed.
 Runs as the non-root glassmkr user.

 Resource footprint.
 Validation-fleet measurement on 2026-05-21 across 7 hosts shows a median 91 MB RSS idle, near-zero CPU, and an fio delta under 1.5%.
 RSS ranged 65 MB to 103 MB.
+Updated: a later measurement against the 0.13.6 fleet shows a median around 108 MB; see the docs spec table for current numbers.

 Default interval.
 60 seconds (set in v0.10.0; the previous 300-second default is gone).

-Rule library at 61 rules across 9 categories
+Rule library at 65 rules across 9 categories

 Categories: storage, ZFS, filesystem, memory and CPU, network, hardware (BMC / IPMI), time and services, security and patching, GPU.
 20 rules ship with deep FIX content (safe-mode, validation, rollback, impact counters); the rest are verified.
 GPU coverage is 8 rules across three tiers (nvidia-smi / DCGM exporter / Redfish OEM stub), validated on NVIDIA L4, A4000, and A16.